tgstavares/revisions_data_epi/README.md

 ### Replication of sections "Descriptive Evidence for England and Mexico" and "Determinants of Reporting Delays"

 The results of these sections can be were tested using Stata 14.1.
-In the folder `Estimation_delay` you can find the related Stata do-files to generate the results.
+In the folder `Estimation_delay/` you can find the related Stata do-files to generate the results.
 Here, we have a description of each do-files.
 These generate Figs. 1-5 in the paper.
 Each do-file contains more info on what is being done.
 - SETTING UP DATA FOR MEXICO
     - `gen_mex_data.do`: takes the raw data for Mexico and generates a cleaned up file with individual records (each observation is a person)
     - `gen_mex_covid_deaths.do`: takes the cleaned up file from the Mexico data and generates a dataset with observations at the municipality-date of death level detailing deaths reported at different dates